 So how do you get the chlorine out of your drinking water?
-It starts with filtering your water right at the faucet using a carbon-based filter.
+It starts with filtering your water right at the faucet using a carbon-based water filter or filtration system.

-Unfortunately, carbon filters are not without limitations.
+Unfortunately, carbon filters come with some limitations.
 Because granular activated carbon filters can provide a base for the growth of bacteria and chemical recontamination is possible, filters must be kept scrupulously clean and be replaced often.
-Solid block carbon filters avoid these problems but are more expensive.
+Solid block carbon filters can help avoid these problems, but they are more expensive.

 Carbon filters are capable of removing many toxic contaminants including THMs from chlorine, but will not protect against all water impurities as they have no effect on harmful nitrates or on high sodium or fluoride levels.
-This is why it’s recommended to test your water prior to purchasing a water filtration system so you know exactly what impurities and contaminants you are dealing with.
-Chlorine may not be the most pertinent water issue that needs to be addressed.
+Different water filter types can better address different issues with the composition of your water.

 Test your water before purchasing a water filtration system so you know exactly what impurities and contaminants affect your water supply.
 Chlorine may not most harmful element that needs to be addressed in the water at your home or business.
 An indoor environmental solutions specialist can help you figure out how to most effectively manage your water purity via a water filtration system or water cooler.